Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Personal Identification Numbers are not required for persons who generate, collect, transport or receive hazardous recyclables.
+PINs are not required for persons who generate, collect, transport or receive hazardous recyclables.

 Hazardous waste brokers may complete the PIN registration form(s) on behalf of a generator; however, the PIN must be issued to and signed by the generator.

-Active PIN Listings
+Active PIN listings

 A listing of companies and persons with active PINs can be found in the following documents.

 - List of Hazardous Waste Carriers (PDF, 445 KB)

-- List of Hazardous Waste Generators (PDF, 2 MB)
+- List of Hazardous Waste Generators (PDF, 2.2 MB)

 - List of Hazardous Waste Receivers (PDF, 117 KB)

-Land Policy Branch
+Water and Waste Policy Branch

 Ministerial Authorization may be required prior to the importation of hazardous waste or hazardous recyclables from out of Province.
-Detailed information on importation can be found at:

 A comprehensive regulatory system has been established to provide regulatory oversight to persons and companies managing hazardous waste and hazardous recyclables in Alberta.
-Detailed information on waste management facilities can be found at:

 The Environmental Protection and Enhancement Act requires that shipments of hazardous waste and hazardous recyclables use specific shipping documents such as a hazardous waste manifest or recycle docket.
-Detailed information can be found at:

 Many hazardous wastes and hazardous recyclables are also regulated as dangerous goods under the Transportation of Dangerous Goods Act.
-Information on transporting dangerous goods in Alberta can be found on the Alberta Transportation website at: